Tag: Martin Luther King

 Although he no doubt believed “that no matter what the color of our skin or the place of our birth, we are all created equal by God”, that is ultimately a de-fanging and banal understanding of what he was truly about.

 This year, remember that what MLK had to tell us should not make us feel comfortable.
-We ought to be distinctly uncomfortable that we have so greatly failed to achieve what he believed that Read the rest
+We ought to be distinctly uncomfortable that we have so greatly failed to achieve what he believed that our country could truly accomplish!

 Let’s observe Martin Luther King day via a piece by Tavis Smiley in December 2017: